IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

           Node colored red -> node is selected.
 All plottable nodes of the same structure/type are selected, in this case 17 nodes.

-4. When finished with node selection, right-click on any FLT_1D node.
+4. When finished with node selection, either:
+   - right-click on any FLT_1D node, or
+   - click :guilabel:`Node Selection` menu on menubar of the main tree view window.

 5. From the pop-up menu, navigate and select :guilabel:`Plot selected nodes to` |icon_plotMultiple| ->